BryBTG/esx_traphouse/README.md

 # esx_traphouse
-This resource for ESX adds "trap houses" around the island for criminals to rob, based off of Jérémie N'gadi's esx_holdup script.
+This resource for ESX adds "trap houses" around the island for criminals to rob, based off of Jérémie N'gadi's [esx_holdup scipt](https://github.com/ESX-Org/esx_holdup).
 The criminals can earn money, black money, or any other items you want them to receive for a successful competion.
 Criminals cannot roam too far from the starting point or die during the robbery else it cancels.

 ### Requirements
 - [esx_policejob](https://github.com/ESX-Org/esx_policejob)